atorresg/ATCarousel/README.md

-# ATSlider - A simple and versatile jquery plugin carousel
+# ATCarousel - A simple and versatile jquery plugin carousel

 ## Features